MicrosoftDocs/win32/desktop-src/Msi/hasborder-control-attribute.md

 ---
-Description: 'If this bit is set, the RadioButtonGroup has text and a border displayed around it.' ms.assetid: '25f88e07-a17d-4a5a-bf4f-5615e371cf6b'
+Description: If this bit is set, the RadioButtonGroup has text and a border displayed around it. ms.assetid: 25f88e07-a17d-4a5a-bf4f-5615e371cf6b
-title: HasBorder Control Attribute
+title: HasBorder Control Attribute ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # HasBorder Control Attribute